 - Interventions are in place and reassessed regularly.

-- Develop links with local playgroups and children’s centres.
+- Developed links with local playgroups and children’s centres.

-- Improve communication with parents further though embedding the use of the ‘Remind’ app.
+- Improved communication with parents further though embedding the use of the ‘Remind’ app.

-- Refurbish outdoor area to make it look more inviting.
+- Refurbished outdoor area to make it look more inviting and purposeful.

-- Introduce ‘star challenge’ into EY where the children complete given activities through continuous provision.
+- Introduced ‘star challenge’ into EY where the children complete given activities through continuous provision.

-- Ensure children’s next steps are clearly evidenced.
+- Ensured children’s next steps are clearly evidenced.